-- Relationship issues – e.g. conflict, premarital issues, marital stress, friendship issues, incompatibility, etc.
+- Relationship issues – e.g. family conflict, marital stress, lack of love/intimacy, physical, verbal or emotional abuse

-- Parenting issues - e.g. academic performance, learning disabilities, bullying, managing teenagers and adolescents, etc.
+- Parenting issues - e.g. adolescence, sexuality, bad behaviour, poor academic performance, digital addiction, substance abuse, etc.

-- Workplace related issues - e.g. work life balance, harassment, coping with change, interpersonal relationships, managing people, time management, etc.
+- Work-life issues - e.g. work life balance, harassment, coping with change, interpersonal relationships, managing people, time management, etc.

-- Removing personal growth blocks for self development - e.g. lack of confidence, communication skills, anger management.
+- Removing personal growth blocks for self development - e.g. lack of confidence / assertiveness, communication skills, anger management.